-Required placement test scores (see Admissions and Placement chapter) or successful completion or co-enrollment in corequisite developmental course(s).
+Required placement test scores (see Admissions and Placement chapter) or enrollment in corequisite developmental course(s).

-HPED 1113 Health and Safety
+HPED 1113 Health and Safety 3 cr.

 This course is designed to examine contemporary health-related issues for all dimensions of the individual-psychological, physical, social, spiritual, intellectual, and environmental-through focus on health promotion and disease prevention.
-Emphasis is placed on maintaining or improving quality of life by developing personal and social skills (decision-making, communication, stress management, goal setting) across health education content areas, as well as identifying and accessing appropriate health-related resources.
+Emphasis is placed on maintaining or improving quality of life by developing personal and social skills (decision-making, communication, stress management, goal setting) across health education content areas, as well as identifying and accessing appropriate healthrelated resources.

-HPED 1201 Beginning Basketball for Men
+HPED 1201 Beginning Basketball for Men 1 cr.

-1 cr.
 2 Lab Hrs./week

-Prerequisite: Permission of the Coordinator for Athletics and Physical Education.
+Prerequisite: Permission of the Coordinator for Athletics and Physical